-Child is aware of the effect of drugs and alcohol with the family dynamic, and is aware of some basic information in regards to treatment and recovery for their parent(s).
+Child is aware of the effect of drugs and alcohol with the family dynamic and is aware of some basic information regarding treatment and recovery for their parent(s).

 C. Child is aware of alcohol and drugs.
 Child chooses to use alcohol on limited occasions.
 Alcohol use has not resulted in disruption to school and/or relationships.